poojabenkushalbhaipatel/CTooth/Data_requistion.md

 "Subject: Request to download CTooth dataset.

-Name: [your first and last name]
+Name: Pooja Patel

-Affiliation: [university where you work]
+Affiliation: Sarvajanik College of Engineering and Technology

-Department: [your department]
+Department: Computer

-Current position: [your job title]
+Current position: M.Tech student

-E-mail: [must be the e-mail at the above mentioned institution]
+E-mail: poojapatel.comtech23@scet.ac.in

 I have read and agreed to follow the terms and conditions below: The use of the CTooth dataset is defined by the following conditions: